-Once I had the design how I wanted it, I cut it off the spool, giving myself an extra 8 inches.
-Now you have the option to leave the string white, but I chose to dye it with Distress Ink.
+Once I had the design how I wanted it, I cut it off the spool, giving myself an extra 12 inches.
+You can leave the string white, but I chose to dye it with Distress Ink.
 I worked on a Ranger Non Stick Craft Sheet for this part, because it gets messy.
-I pressed my Wilted Violet Mini Distress Ink pad and rubbed it on my craft sheet.
+I rubbed my Wilted Violet Mini Distress Ink pad on my craft sheet.
 Then I sprayed it with water, and dragged my string through it.
-I divided the string into quarters so I could alternate 2 different colors, but you can use as many as you want.
+I divided the string into quarters so I could alternate colors, but you can use as many as you want.
 After I finished with the purple, I repeated the process with Picked Raspberry Distress Ink.
 Now you can either let it dry on it’s own, or speed up the process with a heat tool.
 If you don’t have Distress Ink, watercolor paint works, too.

-I die cut a Stitched Rectangle die from Simon Says stamp, but you could also trim a panel to size with a paper trimmer.
+I die cut a panel using Stitched Rectangle dies from Simon Says stamp.
 I make a pencil line down the center of the back of the panel, and adhered my scalloped circle to the back with tape runner.
 Next I used a needle to poke holes through the black panel between the scallops.

 I threaded my needle with the dyed string, and attached the end of the string to the center of the circle with tape runner.
 I went around the circle like I did before, but this time I’m going through the holes, so I’m basically “sewing” the design.

-Once I’ve gone all the way around, I went under all the layers and pressed the end down into the adhesive.
+When the design was complete, I went under all the layers and pressed the end down into the adhesive.
+Trim off the excess.

-For the front, I die cut the word “Happy” using a Cut and Stamp die set from Hero Arts from white cardstock.
+I die cut the word “Happy” using a Cut and Stamp die set from Hero Arts from cardstock.
 I pressed the die cut against my Versamark pad, and heat embossed it in white before gluing it to my panel.
-I used the matching stamp set to stamp “birthday” on vellum, and heat embossed it in white as well.
+Next I used the matching stamp set to stamp “birthday” on vellum, and heat embossed it in white as well.
 I cut the ends at an angle before attaching it to the panel with Glossy Accents.

 The layers of string made the panel thicker in the back, so I’m using foam tape to attach the panel to my card base.
-You can see I added tape all the way around the back of the panel to support it when it goes through the mail.
+I added tape all the way around the back of the panel to support it when it goes through the mail.

 And that’s it, a simple card that makes others ask, “How did you do that?”
 Are you going to try this card?
 Let me know in the comments, and I’ll see you next time!